Magic build big lead, stay on roll in 132-116 win over Kings

 Orlando won the last three before the hiatus and beat Brooklyn, the team it is battling for the seventh seed in the Eastern Conference, to open the restart.

-But the Magic lost Jonathan Isaac again when he re-injured the left knee he hurt Jan.
+But the Magic lost Jonathan Isaac again when he appeared to re-injure the left knee he hurt Jan.
 1 that kept him out until the restart.
+The third-year player was taken off the court in a wheelchair after crumpling to the floor in pain in the fourth quarter as the knee appeared to buckle on a drive.

+“It looked bad, obviously, but until you hear anything I’m just hopeful, that’s all,” coach Steve Clifford said.
+“It’s all conjecture and you just have to wait and find out.”

 De’Aaron Fox scored 13 points after a career-high 39 in the restart opener for the Kings, who have lost both games in the bubble as they try to get in position for a shot at the final playoff spot in the West.
 Harry Giles III led Sacramento with a career-high 23 points.